 The wireless adapter is a Realtek 8822CE.

 If you only need to browse the web or perform light productivity tasks, the Ryzen 3 and i3 models will be more than adequate.
-If you tend to have more windows open and want the system to run more smoothly, you'll be better off with the Ryzen 5 and i5 models.
+However, if you tend to have more windows open and want the system to run more smoothly, you'll be better off with the Ryzen 5 and i5 models.
 The Ryzen 7 and i7 models can handle heavier workloads like light 3D rendering or video editing and provide a smoother experience during heavy multitasking.

-You can get the Lenovo IdeaPad Flex 5 with 4, 8, or 16GB of DDR4 memory running at 3200MHz.
+You can get the Lenovo IdeaPad Flex 5i with 4, 8, or 16GB of DDR4 memory running at 3200MHz.
 Only the AMD Ryzen 3 4300U and Intel Core i3-1005G1 models can be configured with 4GB of RAM, while you can configure the other models with 8GB or 16GB.

 The Lenovo IdeaPad Flex 5 with a Ryzen 5 4500U performs very well in CPU rendering tasks for creative workloads.
-If you want to reduce render times, you should opt for the Ryzen 7 4700U or Intel Core i7-1065G7 models, which have better multi-thread performance since they have more cores and threads.
+If you want to reduce render times, opt for the Ryzen 7 4700U or Intel Core i7-1065G7 models, which have better multi-thread performance since they have more cores and threads.

-Our Lenovo IdeaPad Flex 5 14's SSD performs excellently, with fast read/write speeds that help make the system feel quick and light overall.
+The Lenovo IdeaPad Flex 5 14's SSD performs excellently, with fast read/write speeds that help make the system feel quick and light overall.
 The SSD's speed may vary depending on the size, as larger SSDs tend to perform better.

 Civilization VI runs poorly overall on our configuration of the Lenovo IdeaPad Flex 5.
 The FPS drops noticeably when panning around the game world.
-However, the turn time is reasonable thanks to the CPU's decent multi-thread performance.
+However, the turn time is reasonable, thanks to the CPU's decent multi-thread performance.
 You can get a much smoother playing experience by turning the graphical settings to the minimum.